"What a great delivery, left arm around the wicket."

 In twenty-one games across three world cups, Saeed made 915 runs.
 He had a healthy average of 53.82 and a strike rate close to 80.

-Saeed smashed three centuries during world cups.
+Saeed smashed three centuries during the world cups.
 His unbeaten 113 against New Zealand in the 1999 Cricket World Cup semi-final is his highest score.
 Pakistan won that match comfortably by eight wickets.

 Aamer Sohail (1992-1996)